How to Adopt from Haiti

 Haiti Adoption Overview

-There is a huge need for families in our Haiti Adoption program—following recent natural disasters; this need has grown even more.
+There is a huge need for families in our Haiti Adoption program.
 With the addition of The Hague Convention into Haiti Adoption Laws, there continues to be forward movement in the overall adoption process.
-In addition, AGCI recently hired a new in-country representative to advocate for adoptive families and children!
+In addition, AGCI hired an in-country representative to advocate for adoptive families and children!
 We are excited to have this additional support and commitment to growth within the Haiti Adoption program.

 Christian Adoption Agency, All God’s Children International has served orphaned children and families in Haiti since 2012!
 Haiti is a Hague-accredited country and committed to the adoption process.
 AGCI is one of a select group of adoption agencies allowed to provide international adoptions in Haiti.